Franfee/CNN-LeNet-MNIST-Classify/README.md

 # CNN-LeNet-MNIST-Classify
 an simple deeplearning example for freshman

-Recommended Study Sequence(code with paper)：
+Recommended Study Sequence( paper with code)：

 - stage1(60 days): LeNet->AlexNet->VGG->GAN->VAE->RNN->
 - stage2(30 days): Transformer(Attention is all you need)->ViT->